prpht9/puremvc-dojo/README.md

 Dependencies
 ------------

 These can either be loaded by gem command or letting rvm do all the work.
 This project includes .rvmrc and .gems files to manage gem dependancies.
 All you need to do is cd into the directory and tell rvm to trust this project.
-Gemset @puremvc-dojo is used.
+Gemset 1.9.2@puremvc-dojo is used.

 ```````````````````````````````````````````````````
 gem install rake jasmine